PhilipOdhiambo/medical-health-tracker/README.md

 ## Description

-This is a handy app for tracking health parameters like Body Mass Idex (BMI), Expected Date of Delivery (EDD), Blood Pressure (BM) and give relevant information.
+This is medical health tracker app for tracking health parameters like Body Mass Idex (BMI), Adverse Drug reactions and Drug uses.

 ## Live Demo